 Support is a Key Factor in Successful Recovery

 With financial assistance for drug rehab.
 If you are to stay sober, you need a large support system.
 Your support should be willing to help you stay on track, and go to in-house treatment may not be necessary.
 Outpatient care may be an option for a person who is highly motivated to get clean and sober.
-Your counselor will assess you, and make recommendations as to what course of treatment, will give you the greatest opportunity for success.
-When doing out-patient drug treatment, it is mandatory that you have a sponsor, someone you can call anytime you are feeling weak.
+Your counselor will assess you and make recommendations about what course of treatment will give you the greatest opportunity for success.
+When doing out-patient drug treatment, you must have a sponsor, someone you can call whenever you feel weak.

 - New Life for Girls: For women 18 and up.
 Find a location

 - Teen Challenge: For men 18 and up.
 Find a Center near you.

 Also, contact churches in your area to see who is sponsoring AA and NA meetings.

 These programs are Christ-centered in nature and designed to address emotional wounds and spiritual deficits, leading to drug and alcohol addiction.
 There is usually a two-year commitment required for the program.
 The courts have chosen many faith-based programs as an alternative to incarceration.
 Defendants are required to complete the time requirement at the facility or complete any sentence that the courts ordered.

 As far as drug rehabilitation assistance programs, you may need to get someone to sponsor you.
 Some Christian programs require a small fee required to help with housing, to show you are serious about getting help.
 Beds are limited.
 Betty Fords Assistance Grants Clinic